 Playback is supported only for HTTP Live Streaming (HLS) content.

-Main video content can be multiplexed, where video and audio streams are in the same rendition, or non multiplexed, where video and audio streams are in separate renditions.
+Main video content can be multiplexed (video and audio streams in the same rendition) or nonmultiplexed (video and audio streams in separate renditions).

 Currently, you need to run most TVSDK API operations on the UI thread, which is the main Android thread.

-Operations that run correctly on the main thread might throw an error and exit when run on a background thread.
+Operations that run correctly on the main thread may throw an error and exit when run on a background thread.